a-llison-lau/Three-Body-Problem/public/content.md

 Henry Yip: Original python code and results, research project supervised by Prof. Jenni Smillie at the School of Physics and Astronomy, University of Edinburgh.

 Allison Lau: Web development, code optimization and adaptation.

+We thank Toby Lam for suggestions and bug fixing 🐛.